AuthorizeNet/sdk-ruby/README.md

 ```

 ### Switching between the sandbox environment and the production environment
 Authorize.Net maintains a complete sandbox environment for testing and development purposes.
-This sandbox environment is an exact duplicate of our production environment with the transaction authorization and settlement process simulated.
-By default, this SDK is configured to communicate with the sandbox environment.
+The sandbox environment is an exact duplicate of our production environment, with simulated transaction authorization and settlement.
+By default, this SDK is configured to use the sandbox environment.
 To switch to the production environment, replace the environment constant in the transaction instantiation.
 For example:
 ```ruby
 # For PRODUCTION use
 transaction = Transaction.new('YOUR_API_LOGIN_ID', 'YOUR_TRANSACTION_KEY', :gateway => :production)
 ```
 API credentials are different for each environment, so be sure to switch to the appropriate credentials when switching environments.

 ## SDK Usage Examples and Sample Code
-To get started using this SDK, it's highly recommended to download our sample code repository:
+When using this SDK, downloading the Authorize.Net sample code repository is recommended.
 * [Authorize.Net Ruby Sample Code Repository (on GitHub)](https://github.com/AuthorizeNet/sample-code-ruby)

-In that respository, we have comprehensive sample code for all common uses of our API:
+The respository contains comprehensive sample code for common uses of the Authorize.Net API.

-Additionally, you can find details and examples of how our API is structured in our API Reference Guide:
+The API Reference contains details and examples of the structure and formatting of the Authorize.Net API.
 * [Developer Center API Reference](http://developer.authorize.net/api/reference/index.html)

-The API Reference Guide provides examples of what information is needed for a particular request and how that information would be formatted.
-Using those examples, you can easily determine what methods would be necessary to include that information in a request using this SDK.
+Use the examples in the API Reference to determine which methods and information to include in an API request using this SDK.

 ## Create a Chase Pay Transaction

 Use this method to authorize and capture a payment using a tokenized credit card number issued by Chase Pay.
 Chase Pay transactions are only available to merchants using the Paymentech processor.

 The following information is required in the request:
-- The **payment token**,
+- **payment token**
-- The **expiration date**,
+- **expiration date**
-- The **cryptogram** received from the token provider,
+- **cryptogram** received from the token provider
-- The **tokenRequestorName**,
+- **tokenRequestorName**
-- The **tokenRequestorId**, and
+- **tokenRequestorId**
-- The **tokenRequestorEci**.
+- **tokenRequestorEci**

 When using the SDK to submit Chase Pay transactions, consider the following points:
 - `tokenRequesterName` must be populated with **`”CHASE_PAY”`**